ManyDogsProject/manydogsproject.github.io/collaborators.md

 	<span style="color:#25679E;">Team Captains: Daniel Horschler, Emily Richards, & Zachary Silver</span>

 ### Map of labs
-<iframe height="350" width="500" src="../assets/html/na_labs.html" title="Interactive map of labs in North America and Europe" alt="Map of North America with dots representing the location of each ManyDogs lab." style="border:none;" ></iframe>
+<iframe height="400" width="600" src="../assets/html/all_labs.html" title="Interactive map of labs" alt="Map of world with dots representing the location of each ManyDogs lab." style="border:none;" ></iframe>
-Hover over dots to see lab names, and drag map to Europe to see our European labs.
+Hover over dots to see lab names, and zoom and drag map to explore lab locations more closely.

 # Many-X Collaborators